thegridelectric/gridworks-protocol/docs/types/heartbeat-b.rst

 **SendTimeUnixMs**:
     - Description: Time this message is made and sent on my clock
     - Format: ReasonableUnixTimeMs

+**StartingOver**:
+    - Description: True if the heartbeat initiator wants to start the volley over.  (typically the AtomicTNode in an AtomicTNode / SCADA pair) wants to start the heartbeating volley over.
+The result is that its partner will not expect the initiator to know its last Hex.

 .. autoclass:: gwproto.types.heartbeat_b.check_is_uuid_canonical_textual
     :members: